Niederroßbach: Location

 The community lies in the Westerwald between Siegen and Limburg an der Lahn.
 Through the community flow the Ortsbach and the Roßbach.
 Niederroßbach belongs to the Verbandsgemeinde of Rennerod, a kind of collective municipality.
 Its seat is in the like-named town.

 Neighbouring communities

 Niederroßbach's neighbours are Oberroßbach, Fehl-Ritzhausen, Neustadt and Zehnhausen bei Rennerod.

 History

 In 1431, Niederroßbach had its first documentary mention.

 Politics

 The council is made up of 13 council members, including the extraofficial mayor (Bürgermeister).

 Economy and infrastructure

 Running right near the community are Bundesstraßen 54, linking Limburg an der Lahn with Siegen, and 255, leading from Montabaur to Herborn.
 The nearest Autobahn interchange is Haiger/Burbach on the A 45 (Dortmund–Hanau), some 17 km away.
-Between Niederroßbach and Neustadt once lay a halt on the now abandoned Westerwaldquerbahn (railway).
+Niederroßbach also in the past had a stop at the Cross Westerwald railway (Montabaur - Wallmerod - Westerburg - Rennerod - Herborn) which is out of service for passenger trains, today the nearest accessibility to train service is Westerburg station at the Limburg-Altenkirchen railway (RB90).

 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.